peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithPrecision(
         int precision);

-Copies this PrecisionContext and gives it a particular precision value.
+Copies this EContext and gives it a particular precision value.

 <b>Parameters:</b>